Two Terror Suspects Arrested at Likoni Ferry, Rifles Recovered

 Read: Terror Suspect Killed as Police Foil Planned Attack in Mandera

-The officers discovered two AK-47 rifles, mobile phones, ammunition and other items.
+The officers discovered two AK-47 rifles, two magazines, machetes, mobile phones, and assorted weapons.

+In five minutes, the police had bundled the now blindfolded suspects into a waiting vehicle.

+The suspects, transporting the weapons from Lunga Lunga to Mombasa, are believed to have to have been targeting a police station.

 Coast Regional Police Commander Manase Musyoka said investigations into the matter were underway.